Redefining Success: Why Hard Work Isn’t the Whole Story (And What Really Matters)

 Two Decades of Becoming

-Over the past 23 years, I’ve lived through seasons I thought would break me.
+Because over the past 23 years, I’ve lived through seasons I once believed would break me:

 Divorce.